Make Google Calendar a part of your daily life - Tips & Tricks

 1) Add an Appointment / Event directly from google search

 Simply go to google search and type “Make an appointment” or “Create an Event”.

-Next, click on “edit event” that will take you to the google calendar web app.
-Here, you will see a pop up on the screen that shows the event details with the time you selected.
+Next, click on “edit event” which will take you to the google calendar web app.
+Here, you will see a pop-up on the screen that shows the event details with the time you selected.

 2) Quick add Events in Calendar

 The second way to create an event in the calendar app is by clicking on the specific date.

 You will be prompted with a pop-up where you need to put down the details about your event.
 For example, Dentist's Follow up Appointment at 11:00 am.
 Hit save, and you are done.

 3) Look for Appointment / Meeting slots

 Google calendar is very handy when you have to book an appointment slot with another person based on his/her availability.
 For this feature, the other person also needs a google account.
 Since I am an educator, let me share with you an example from a faculty context.
 Let's assume, that my students want to meet me to discuss a project topic allocated to them.
 In my calendar, I will select the day/s and the time slot when I am available to meet.